ZacharyHLong/Recipe-Club-API/README.md

 ## **Identification of the problem you are trying to solve by building this partiular app.
 And why?
 (R1, R2)**

 I like to cook.
 Like, I like to cook a LOT.
 I also really like trying new recipes.
 I often find myself scouring the internet for recipes, only to be astounded by the endless possibilities and lack of organisation on most recipe sites.
-After scouring the internet for the perfect recipe, I'll eventually give up and just select one whatever's on my screen by that point.
+After scouring the internet for the perfect recipe, I'll eventually give up and just select whatever's on my screen by that point.

 On my recipe searches, I encounter way too many recipe blogs that bombard you with a life story of minimal importance, requiring way too much scrolling to get to the actual recipe at the bottom of the page.

-These unfortunately frequent recipe-hunting experiences had me thinking about the need for some sort of social recipe sharing API, in which users could upload and share their collection of recipes.
+These, unfortunately, frequent recipe-hunting experiences had me thinking about the need for some sort of social recipe sharing API, in which users could upload and share their collection of recipes.
 Creating an API that's focused on what actually matters (i.e. the recipe!) and presenting it right where you would want to see it (i.e. the top of the page!) seems like a thing the world of online recipes needs.

 ---